 This task is limited to landscape & irrigation design only.
 Construction-level plans shall be provided as required by the negotiated scope.

-Final scope, sequencing, and deliverables for each task will be negotiated with the top-ranked firm in accordance with Utah Code §63G-6a, Part 15.
+Final scope, sequencing, and deliverables for each task will be negotiated with the top-ranked firm in accordance with Utah Code 63G-6a, Part 15.

 CONTRACT TERMS